 - Change The Bluetooth Device Name

 Suppose you have two Bluetooth devices with similar names.
 Then you will face the disconnection issue.
 It is because your computer will keep collecting to the second device automatically.
-To solve this issue, you have to rename one of the same devices.
+You have to rename one of the same devices to solve this issue.

 To do that, go to Bluetooth settings by searching “Bluetooth and other device settings” in the start menu.
 Open the settings and select “Devices and Printers” from the right panel list.

 Once you are in the devices and printer settings, right-click on your connected device and click “Properties.”
 In the properties, go to “Bluetooth.”
 Here you can change the name of your connected Bluetooth device.
 You have to restart the device to apply the settings.